hantsy/nestjs-rest-sample/docs/auth.md

 nest g mo auth
 nest g s auth
 ```
 The authentication should work with users in the application.

-Create a standalone `UserModule` to handle user queries.
+Similarly, create a standalone `UserModule` to handle user queries.

 ```bash
 nest g mo user